awarbler/CSE212-Final-AW/1-topic.md

 Using a python list with a set capacity is very similar to creating a python list without a set capacity.Set a class called queue and the same methods.

-1. Create a Circular Queue
+1. Initialize a Circular Queue
-    - Create a blank list
+    - Initialize a blank list
     - Set a fixed sizeMax to 6
-    - Create a start and set it to - 1
+    - Initialize a start and set it to - 1
-    - Create a top variables set to -1
+    - Initialize a top variables set to -1

     ```python
     class Queue: